krunalijain/aws-bootcamp-cruddur-2023/journal/week4.md

 And to connect to PROD environment, you can suffix the command with PROD. `./bin/db-connect prod`

 ## RDS Instance
 I also created a Database instance in Amazon RDS Service.
-But, as it costs us so I had stoppped that temprorarily and was running only when required.
-I took the end point of that instance for the connection URL and security group ID and security group rules ID and added those in my `rds-update-sg-rules` shell script.
+But as it costs us, so I had stoppped that temprorarily and was running only when required.
+I took the end point of that instance for the connection URL; security group ID and security group rules ID and added those in my `rds-update-sg-rules` shell script.
 Also had set the Inbound rules as Postgres : port 5432 to Custom : (My Gitpod IP).

+These all tasks helped us to get the IP from which we were creating database/ inserting data.